ellwilltell/kafka-connect-mongodb/README.md

 Dockerfile for [Mongo official Plugin For Kafka Connect](https://github.com/mongodb/mongo-kafka)

-This Image is available in [Docker Hub](docker.io/elliminium/kafka-connect-mongodb)
+This Image is available on [Docker Hub](docker.io/elliminium/kafka-connect-mongodb)

 # Example: